HighgoSoftware/wal2mongo/README.md

 ### On Windows7, 10 and 2019 Server
 * Build under PostgreSQL Source Code Tree
-#1. following the instruction [here](https://www.postgresql.org/docs/12/install-windows-full.html) to setup the build environment using Microsoft Windows SDK.
+* Following the instruction [here](https://www.postgresql.org/docs/12/install-windows-full.html) to setup the build environment using Microsoft Windows SDK.
 The [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/) is enough for building Postgres 12.x and wal2mongo logical decoding output plugin.
 After VS 2019 has been installed successfully, download [`ActivePerl 5.28`](https://www.activestate.com/products/perl/downloads/), [`ActiveTcl 8.6`](https://www.activestate.com/products/tcl/downloads/) and [`GnuWin32 0.6.3`](https://sourceforge.net/projects/getgnuwin32/files/getgnuwin32/0.6.30/GetGnuWin32-0.6.3.exe/download) and install them with the default setting would be enough.

-#2. check the binaries path for `ActivePerl`, `ActiveTcl` and `GnuWin32` for System variables in Environment variables management panel, if not exist then add them in.
+* Check the binaries path for `ActivePerl`, `ActiveTcl` and `GnuWin32` for System variables in Environment variables management panel, if not exist then add them in.

-#3. build and install
+* Build and install

 ```
 cd \path\to\postgres\contrib\